-If you are a degree-seeking undergraduate student, you must pay a flat tuition rate based on 13 credits, no matter what your credit load.
+If you are a degree-seeking undergraduate student, including transfer, you are required to pay a flat tuition rate based on 13 credits no matter what your credit load.
 This means that any credits beyond 13 are available at no additional charge.
 Even when you take 12 or fewer credits, you will pay the 13-credit flat tuition rate.
+The policy does not apply to May or summer sessions.

-The policy was adopted to encourage graduation in four years by averaging 15 credits per term, a choice that can save you both time and money.
-For example, you could save around $12,000 by graduating in four, rather than five, years.
+The 13-credit policy was adopted to encourage graduation in four years by students who average 15 credits per term.
+It is a choice that can save you both time and money.
+For example, you could save around $12,000 by graduating in four years, rather than five.
 Simply put, your education will cost you less as you are able to increase your credit load.
-For answers to frequently-asked questions about the policy, go to the 13-credit FAQ.
+Take a look at this graphic that illustrates the cost of four-, five-, and six-year graduation scenarios.

 You are automatically exempt from the 13-credit policy if you:

-Significant family or financial responsibilities: Adult students with family or child-care responsibilities often need to be part-time students.
+- Significant family or financial responsibilities: If you have family or childcare responsibilities, you may need to be a part-time student.
 If approved, you may work on your degree at a pace suited to your life situation.

-Medical condition: If you have a medical condition, illness, or incapacity, you may file a request for temporary or permanent exemption (with appropriate medical documentation) through your college, depending on the type of medical condition/illness.
+- Medical condition: If you have a medical condition, illness, or incapacity, you may file a request for temporary or permanent exemption (with appropriate medical documentation) through your college.
 Complete a Medical Supplement Form if applicable.